-Or you omitted the cream of tartar perhaps? 🙂 This “wonder agent”, I find, is really the secret to success!
+Or you omitted the cream of tartar perhaps?
+Cream of Tartar is the "wonder agent".
+I find it really is the secret to success!
 The acid in the tartar helps stabilize the whites and prevent it from falling.
-Consider it the “egg white body guard”, without it you’re left unprotected, and vulnerable…in a very dark alley 🙂
+Consider it the "egg white bodyguard", without it you're left unprotected, and vulnerable...in a very dark alley.

 Cream of Tartar can be hard to find outside the U.S., so you can substitute it for another acid like plain white vinegar, try 1/4 tsp.
 Or you can also purchase Cream of Tartar online.

 #10: MY FRENCH MACARONS DON'T HAVE FEET?

-If you find your French macarons don’t have those little “ridges” at the bottom or the “feet” as they are called, it usually means either #1 they didn’t sit out long enough on your counter before baking, to dry slightly and become “tacky”.
+If you find your French macarons don't have those little "ridges" at the bottom or the "feet" as they are called, it usually means either #1 they didn't sit out long enough on your counter before baking, to dry out slightly and become "tacky".

-Or another common issue, and don’t laugh, because it’s true, it’s raining or is is too humid.
+Or another common issue, and don’t laugh, because it’s true, is the weather.
+Yes, the cookies won’t perform well if it’s raining or is too humid.
 Yes, these cookies are little divas and they don’t like humidity (sigh, I know) but it’s true they don’t.
-So if it’s raining, or really hot and humid it your area they day you set out to try these cookies, best to close up shop and try them on another day.
+So if it’s raining, or really hot and humid it your area the day you set out to make these cookies, make some madeleines instead.
+They are another delectable French cookie that is much more forgining!

 Best of luck with your French Macaron pursuits! (and keep me posted...!)